 Finding Church Parishes in a Given Radius

-In addition to England Jurisdictions 1851 described above, consider using the Parish Locator also known as the GENUKI Church Database as of 1837.
+In addition to the England and Wales Jurisdictions 1851 map described above, consider using the Parish Locator also known as the GENUKI Church Database as of 1837.
 Enter the place name and county and press the search button.
 The resulting list shows parishes and may indicate nonconformist churches within 3 miles of that place.
 At the top of the page you can change the default setting of 3 in the Distance field to any number and search again.
 The recommended radius for parish research is 10 miles.

 Eventually, the Parish Locator will be a thorough guide to a place and its records.
 It already provides information on smaller places that do not have a church and can be a useful guide to graveyards in the area.
 Clicking on the underlined items in the parish list may lead to a wealth of information on line taken from old maps, directories, gazetteers and church histories.

 Geographic Reference Tools

 These tools are meant for those who would like to dig deeper or do not have easy access to the Internet.
 For a word description of a place and the jurisdictions to which it belongs, start by checking your place in at least numbers 1 and 4 below.